flutter/website/json.md

 part '[[highlight]]user[[/highlight]].g.dart';

 /// An annotation for the code generator to know that this class needs the
-/// source generator to generate JSON serialization logic.
+/// JSON serialization logic to be generated.
 [[highlight]]@JsonSerializable()[[/highlight]]

 /// Every json_serializable class must have the serializer mixin.